Sample Poultry Farming Business Plan Template

 Your broodings’ pen must not be built near the broilers’ or layers’ pen.

-The first reason is that your chicks cannot withstand the odor from the layers or broilers’ pen.
+The first reason is that your chicks cannot withstand the odor from the layers or broilers’ pens.

-The other reason is that layers or broilers could be carriers of certain germs that though could do them no harm, can easily kill the chicks.
+The other reason is that layers or broilers could be carriers of certain germs that, though they could do them no harm, can quickly kill the chicks.

-After sometimes when your farm has grown and you’re having chicks and layers, you must have SEPARATE staff to be dealing with them.
+After some time, when your farm has grown and you have chicks and layers, you must have SEPARATE staff to deal with them.

-Your workers who are working with the layers’ pen must not be entering your broodings’ pen and those in broodings’ pen too must not be entering the layers’ pen, so they won’t carry some germs from the layers’ pen and infect your chicks.
+Your workers working with the layers’ pen must not be entering your broodings’ pen, and those in broodings’ pen too must not be entering the layers’ pen, so they won’t carry germs from the layers’ pen and infect your chicks.

 Brooding Your Chickens

-When you order for the chicks you want to raise, either layers or broilers and they are delivered to your farm, the very first days or weeks of the birds on your farm is called the brooding stage.
+When you order for the chicks you want to raise, either layers or broilers, to be delivered to your farm, the very first days or weeks of the birds on your farm are called the brooding stage.

-Brooding period for broilers could be plus or minus 14 days while brooding period for layers could be between 5-7 weeks (depending on the weather situation in your locality)
+The brooding period for broilers could be plus or minus 14 days, while the brooding period for layers could be between 5-7 weeks (depending on the weather situation in your locality)

 The reason why the brooding period for the broilers is lower is that those birds called broilers grow very fast.

-The brooding period of your chickens is the most important and most delicate, for the apparent reason.
+The brooding period of your chickens is the most important and delicate, for the apparent reason.

 The most difficult and most crucial time in your poultry business is at the brooding stage.
 The mortality rate (death rate) is higher for the chicks than the grown-up chickens.

-That’s common sense, isn’t it?
+That’s common sense.
 As humans, babies are much more likely to die of fewer diseases or infections than adults.

-That’s the reason why some farmers prefer to go for grown-up chickens already at the point of laying (chickens that are already about to be laying eggs.).
+That’s why some farmers prefer to go for grown-up chickens already at the point of laying (chickens already about to lay eggs).

-Why this may seem smart because you’ll avoid so many headaches of “nursing” day-olds, it could be risky because you never can tell how those chickens were brought up.
+This may seem wise because you’ll avoid so many headaches of “nursing” day-olds, but it could be risky because you never can tell how those chickens were brought up.

-Just as it’s in humans, the early stage of your chicken’s life is very important.
-If anything is wrong (maybe inappropriate feeding or care), it will affect their growth and productivity as “adults”.
+Just as it’s in humans, the early stage of your chicken’s life is critical.
+Anything wrong (maybe inappropriate feeding or care) will affect their growth and productivity as “adults.”

 Now you can see what I am saying.